 As a corporation, General Mills' primary objective is to make a profit.
-We believe that the best way to sustain profitability is to strike a balance that serves and advances all of our stakeholders.
+We believe that the best way to sustain profitability is to strike a balance that serves and advances all of our stakeholders' interests.

-Detailed financial information is available in our annual report.
+Detailed financial information regarding our most recently completed fiscal year is available in our annual report.